commitech/blackbird/docs/method.md

 `user` : User object.
 Required parameter : `id`

 `duties` : Array of duty objects.
 Required parameter on the duty object : `id`

+*Authorization : This method must only be called by admin.
+Call from a non-admin will result in a Unauthorized Access error.*

 ### duty/assign_temporary_duty